-If you love smoothies for a healthy breakfast, here are some more smoothie recipes you may like – Mango Kale Smoothie, Mango Pineapple Smoothie, Apple Smoothie, Pumpkin Pie Smoothie, Celery Smoothie, Beet Smoothie, and Chocolate Banana Smoothie.
+If you love smoothies for a healthy breakfast, here are some more smoothie recipes you may like – Mango Kale Smoothie, Mango Pineapple Smoothie, Apple Smoothie, Pumpkin Pie Smoothie, Celery Smoothie, and Beet Smoothie.

 When the summer hits and the fresh and juicy strawberries season starts, I can’t think of a better healthy breakfast option than this delicious Strawberry Banana Pineapple Smoothie.

 Tangy and sweet from fresh strawberries and pineapple, this refreshing smoothie can be made with or without yogurt.

 It is the easiest thing to make, and the tropical flavor from sweet pineapple and bananas is to die for.
 This one is for you if you are on a weight loss journey.

 You can try out a lot of variations around the basic recipe of this strawberry pineapple banana smoothie.
 Add in the ingredients you like and skip the ones you don’t.

 Make it thicker and serve it as a smoothie bowl with your favorite toppings.

 This recipe is gluten-free and can be easily made vegan.
 You can also double or triple the recipe as per your requirement.

 Strawberry and pineapple smoothie is also a great meal prep idea.
 Make a big batch and pour it into mason jars.
 Grab one mason jar on busy mornings, and your breakfast is sorted.

 Health Benefits Of Strawberries And Pineapples

 One cup of strawberries contains about 160% of the recommended vitamin C intake.
 This essential vitamin is a powerful antioxidant that can help protect the body against damage from free radicals.
 Free radicals are unstable molecules that can contribute to developing chronic diseases such as cancer.

 Vitamin C is also important for maintaining healthy skin and connective tissue.
 It helps the body produce collagen, a protein that gives skin elasticity.
 Strawberries also contain ellagic acid, another compound with antioxidant properties that may help protect against cancer.